Shiriny24/colossus/docs/source/halo_profile.rst

 General philosophy
 ---------------------------------------------------------------------------------------------------

-The entire halo density profile module is based on a powerful base class, profile_base.HaloDensityProfile.
+The halo density profile module is based on a powerful base class, :class:`halo.profile_base.HaloDensityProfile`.
 Some of the major design decisions regarding this class are:

-* The halo density profile is represented in physical units, not some re-scaled units.
+* The halo density profile is represented in physical units.
 * A halo density profile is split into two parts, an inner profile (1-halo term) and an outer profile (2-halo term).
-The inner profile is what sets different profile models apart, whereas there are numerous solutions for how to implement the 2-halo term.
+The inner profile is specific to particular profile models, whereas there are generic solutions for how to implement the 2-halo term.
 * The outer profile is implemented as the sum of a number of possible terms, such as the mean density, a power law, and a 2-halo term based on the matter-matter correlation function.
-These terms are implemented in profile_base.HaloDensityProfile so that they can be used with any of the derived profile classes.
+These terms can be added to the HaloDensityProfile base class, and thus to all derived profile models.
-* There are two fundamental aspects to a profile model: it's functional form, and the values of the parameters of this form.
+* There are two fundamental aspects to a model of the inner profile: it's functional form, and the values of the parameters of this form.
 These parameters should be independent from each other, i.e., parameters should not be derivable from the other parameters.
 * Other quantities, such as settings and values derived from the parameters, are stored as options.